baileywickham/pells/README.md

-# pells
+# Pell
-A pells solver
+A pell's equation solver